-The parents of any elementary child, who is having difficulty and who is a potential candidate for retention, shall be notified in writing by March 1 from the school office.
-The parents shall be encouraged to arrange a telephone or personal conference with the child's teacher to discuss the problem.
+Names of students who are under consideration for possible retention (a.k.a. "the watchlist") are due to the building administrator no later than January 31.
+The parents of any elementary child, who is having difficulty and who is a potential candidate for retention, shall be notified by the district in writing by March 1.
+The parents shall be encouraged to arrange a telephone or personal conference with the child's teacher to discuss concerns prior to making a final determination regarding a retention within the current grade level.